 Some will try to make this political.
 It isn’t.
 I love this country and what it stands for so much, it’s visceral.
 On TDY once, I remember watching other passengers waiting for our flight and thinking how blissfully ignorant they were.
 And yet, this is why men and women serve: so Americans can live their lives.
 Although my time in the Army was short, it remains one of the proudest and most defining experiences of my life.

 So I ask you this: how can someone who not only fails to understand but doesn’t even value the courage and sacrifice of Servicemembers be put in charge of deciding their fate?
 In interviews and in his book, Call Sign Chaos: Learning to Lead, General Jim Mattis describes a handwritten card he kept on his desk while serving as CENTCOM Commander at the Pentagon.
 It asked the following question: “Will this commitment contribute sufficiently to the America people to justify putting our troops in a position to die?”

 How can the American people ask these brave men and women – moms, dads, brother’s, sisters, husbands, wives, aunts, uncles – to put their lives in the hands of someone who regards their sacrifice essentially as a sucker’s bet?
 If nothing else disqualifies Donald Trump from retaining the duty of Commander-In-Chief, this does.
-Servicemembers deserve at least this.
+Servicemembers deserve nothing less.